Ryan Bennion | April 13, 2017

 As increasing numbers of interactions happen in the digital sphere, viruses are becoming more prevalent and dangerous.
 Rombertik, one of 2015’s worst viruses, was designed to attack the heart of infected computers, ultimately leaving them in a perpetual reboot cycle.
 Another virus, Cryptolocker, hit Australia particularly hard, and citizens reportedly ponied up nearly $400,000 to buy back data that the bug’s creators were holding hostage.

 Computers aren’t the only victims of viruses or malware — smartphones and other connected tech is also susceptible.
 Just last year, for example, Android phones were plagued by a series of Trojan viruses hiding in third-party apps.
 The viruses were reportedly so difficult to remove that Digital Trends suggested that many users would find it easier to simply purchase a new phone than to try and oust the offending programs.
+You can also find information about some of the all time worst computer viruses here.

 Protecting Yourself From Computer Viruses